Umar Sadiq: Nigeria striker scores as Almeria blow away Ponferradina

 For Ponferradina, they remain in the eighth position with 51 points from the same number of outings.

-Speaking to the club website, manager Rubi is not carried away by the result.
+Speaking to the club website, manager Rubi was not carried away by the result.
 Instead, he is looking forward to the next outing.

 "Today is one of those days that cut the euphoria because we have to start preparing for Saturday's game, which we have had two days less than the rival,” he told the media.